North Kitsap Herald: History

-In 1901, Peter Iverson published the first edition of the Kitsap County Herald.'
-Iverson was a Norwegian who went on to serve 12 years as mayor of Poulsbo and eight years as a state senator.
+Peter Iverson (1861-1946) published the first edition of the Kitsap County Herald in 1901.'
+Iverson was a native of Odda, Hardanger, Norway and learned the printing trade while living in Iowa.
+He served 12 years as mayor of Poulsbo and eight years as a state senator.
 He published the newspaper for 36 years.

-Iverson was succeeded around 1937 by Nels C. Gergerson, who later lost interest in the paper and leased it to Leo F. Perrault and is wife Edna.
+Iverson was succeeded at the Herald around 1937 by Nels C. Gergerson, who later lost interest in the paper and leased it to Leo F. Perrault and is wife Edna.
 After eight months the couple purchased the Herald some time around 1945.
 Perrault expanded the paper's building to house new printing equipment in 1953, hired to expand staff to five full-time employees in 1954, and was elected president of the Washington Newspaper Publishers Association in 1955.

 A few years later Perrault had put the paper up for sale and received two offers.
 One of them was from Walt Woodward, publisher of the Bainbridge Island Review.
 Perrault, in a front page editorial, wrote he declined Woodward's offer because he planned to close the Poulsbo plant and move printing of the Herald to his plant in Winslow.
 This would have resulted in job loss and a $16,000 annual payroll to vanish.
 Perrault made plans to sell his paper to the editor of a daily paper in Oregon.
 However, Woodward announced his plans to launch a rival paper for the North Kitsap mainlands called The North Kitsap News and it was to be edited by Terry Schick, an employee at The Herald.
 Perrault fired Schick after learning the news.